JoanGinard/Multilayer_MS/README.md

 1.	*Separate_layers_results.ipynb* -  utilizes data from “Separate_Layers.Rmd”
 2.	*Multilayer_network_Results.ipynb* -  utilizes data from “Single_Layer_Measurements.Rmd” and “Multiple_Layer_Measurements.Rmd”
 3.	*Multilayer_network_2layer_Results.ipynb* – employs data from “Single_Layer_Measurements.Rmd” and “Multiple_2Layer_Measurements.Rmd”
-4. Feature_importance.ipynb
+4. Feature_importance: *"Separate_Layers._Permutation_Importance_HS_PwMS.ipynb", "2-multilayer._Permutation_Importance_HS_PwMS.ipynb", "3-multilayer._Permutation_Importance_HS_PwMS.ipynb"*

-Files 1, 2 and 3 apply machine learning models to their respective datasets, while file 4 is dedicated to investigating feature importance in the multilayer case.
+Files 1, 2 and 3 apply machine learning models to their respective datasets, while 4 is dedicated to investigating feature importance in HS vs PwMS in RF and XGBoost (it comprises 3 files) .
 Like in previous phase, files 1,2 and 3 share code so they can be used as standalone files.

 ## 5. Other files
 Here we include files that were developed specifically purpose of generating tables, graphs or data summaries.